Karlsson leads Senators past Rangers into East finals

+NEW YORK (AP) — Erik Karlsson and the Ottawa Senators showed off their toughness in the third period.
+The New York Rangers pushed and pushed, but the resilient Senators held on — all the way to their first Eastern Conference final in 10 years.

-NEW YORK (AP) -- Erik Karlsson had a goal and an assist to help the Ottawa Senators advance to the Eastern Conference finals with a 4-2 victory over the New York Rangers in Game 6 of their second-round series Tuesday night.
+Karlsson had a goal and an assist, Craig Anderson made 37 saves and the Senators eliminated the Rangers with a 4-2 victory in Game 6 of their second-round series Tuesday night.

+"We knew they were going to come back with a real good push," Senators forward Kyle Turris said.
+"We knew it was going to be probably the hardest period of the playoffs for us so far.
+It was and we just tried to weather the storm."

+Trailing 3-1 after two periods, New York pulled within one on Chris Kreider's goal 53 seconds into the third.
+The Rangers outshot the Senators 15-5 in the final period, but couldn't find the equalizer.

+Jean-Gabriel Pageau clinched the series for Ottawa with an empty-netter with 6.2 seconds left for his seventh goal of the postseason.

+"They had chances and a lot of them," forward Mark Stone said.
+"That was the time when we needed our goaltender to be big."

-Mike Hoffman and Mark Stone scored in the first period to power Ottawa to a fast start, and Jean-Gabriel Pageau added an empty-netter.
-Clarke MacArthur had two assists, and Craig Anderson stopped 37 shots.
+Stone and Mike Hoffman scored in the first period for Ottawa, and Clarke MacArthur finished with two assists.

-Mika Zibanejad and Chris Kreider scored for New York, and Henrik Lundqvist had 22 saves.
+Mika Zibanejad also scored for New York, and Henrik Lundqvist had 22 saves.

-The Rangers trailed 3-1 after two periods, but Kreider got them within one just 53 seconds into the third.
-He skated up the middle, went to his left and put the puck past Anderson for his third goal of the postseason.
+"We had a lot of chances that I think we let slip through our fingers," Rangers center Derek Stepan said, "but it's a good team over there.
+Don't sell them short.
+They battled real hard, they played real strong games, and they had that magic.
+Sometimes you've got to have a little bit of that."

-New York outshot Ottawa 15-5 in the third but couldn't get the equalizer.
-Kreider had a chance a little over 5 minutes in, but didn't get a clean shot on a pass from Zibanejad as his attempt from in front trickled off his stick and was stopped by Anderson.
+Kreider had a chance to tie it a little over 5 minutes into the third, but didn't get a clean shot on a pass from Zibanejad.
+His attempt from in front trickled off his stick and was stopped by Anderson.

 Lundqvist made some stellar saves late in the third, including a stop on Derick Brassard from the right side with 5 minutes left.